geobeyond/fastflows/README.md

 #### Auto deployment

-Deployment of Flows can be done by FastFlows automatically: if there is a new flow or changes in FLOWS_HOME directory - FastFlow create new deployment.
+Deployment of Flows can be done by FastFlows automatically: if there is a new flow or changes in FLOWS_HOME directory - FastFlows creates a new deployment.
 To disable auto deployment set env variable to 0

 ```console